Slip Joint

 Menu and Toolbar Access

-To insert a ballasting weight, select the desired node and use the menu option: Insert > Expansion Joint > Axial Slip Joint
+Select the desired node, then use: Insert > Expansion Joint > Axial Slip Joint